chashikajw/Smart-Worker/README.md

 ### Add Services.

-filling this details you can add a service to the map. also you can set any location to the service
+Filling this details you can add a service to the map. also you can set any location to the service

 <p><img src="https://github.com/chashikajw/smart-worker-images/blob/master/addservice.png" alt="Network Enable" width="320" height="550">